vrabaud/workshop_2012/lbpr.rst

 .. video:: videos/beer_short.mpeg

-What can others do with the PR2 transition

 PR2
 ---

-Towel Before video
+What can others do with the PR2?

+PR2
+---

+.. video:: videos/towel_speedup.mpeg

 .. note::

    Done 2 years ago with an alpha robot.

-How much improvement can you get in a year?

-PR2
----

-Towel After video

 .. note::